sfQuery/prod/README.md

 ###JS SOQL connections
 ----------------------
-You can query records in a visualforce page using the *sforce* connection.
-This is less than ideal because it requires a lot of setup:
+You can query for records using SOQL from the client side within a visualforce page using the *sforce* connection.
+This can be extremely useful in some situations however there are a couple of issues with it:
 * Handling success and error conditions is not normalized and difficult
 * The records in the response of the native sforce connection are not returned in a clean "query-list" way

-sfQuery has 2 methods that normalize and ease the use of this functionality.
+Using the *soqlQuery()* method in sfQuery allows you to gracefully handle success and error conditions.
+It also returns the records to you formatted in the more common and useful "query-list result" way.
 You can use the static method in the *jQuery.SFQuery* namespace or you can attach a soql query action to an element.

 ```JavaScript
 /**